Special Access Scheme: Guidance for health practitioners and sponsors

 Individual patients cannot apply for access to unapproved therapeutic goods through the SAS.
-If you are a patient, please consult your health practitioner about the suitability of using an unapproved therapeutic good and applying for access to an unapproved therapeutic good on your behalf.
+If you are a patient, please consult your health practitioner about the suitability of using an unapproved therapeutic good and the process involved in applying for access to an unapproved therapeutic good on your behalf.

 Special Access Scheme

-Where patients need access to therapeutic goods that are not on the ARTG, TGA administers the SAS and other programs that provide access to therapeutic goods that are not registered, listed or included in the ARTG.
+Where patients need access to therapeutic goods that are not on the ARTG, the TGA administers the SAS and other programs that provide access to therapeutic goods that are not included in the ARTG.

 The SAS provides for the import and supply of an unapproved therapeutic good to a single patient on a case-by-case basis.

-It is expected that the treating health practitioner will have considered all appropriate treatment options that are entered on the ARTG and are currently being supplied prior to considering accessing an unapproved good under the SAS for their patient(s).
+It is expected that the prescribing health practitioner will have considered all appropriate treatment options that are included on the ARTG and available in Australia prior to considering accessing an unapproved good under the SAS for their patient(s).

 The pathways available to access unapproved therapeutic goods through the SAS should not be used by health practitioners for the purposes of conducting a clinical trial.
 Health practitioners wanting to conduct a clinical trial (investigator-initiated trials) involving the use of an unapproved therapeutic good should consider the CTN or CTX pathways, as appropriate.

 The regulatory controls placed on clinical trials conducted through the CTN and CTX pathways provide sufficient assurance that high quality, credible data that contribute to the answering of specific scientific questions is collected, while also protecting the rights, safety and well-being of clinical trial participants.

 The following infographic describes prerequisites that the treating health practitioner must consider PRIOR to attempting to access any unapproved good via the SAS: